p-i-z/Diffeology-Archives/1983-Flots-Irrationnels-sur-le-Tore/README.md

 ## Historical Significance

 This 1983 preprint represents a pivotal moment in the development of diffeology.
-While Souriau's initial axiomatization focused on groups, this work was the first to apply these ideas to a truly "singular" space, demonstrating the theory's power beyond its original scope.
+While Souriau's initial axiomatization focused on diffeomorphisms groups, this work was the first to apply these ideas to a truly "singular" space, demonstrating the theory's power beyond its original scope.

 Its key contributions to the development of the theory are: